Kilcoursey

-Kilcoursey (Cill Chuairsí) is a barony in County Offaly (formerly King's County), Republic of Ireland.
+Kilcoursey (Cill Chuairsí) is a barony in County Offaly (formerly King's County), Ireland.

 Etymology

 The name Kilcoursey is from Kilcoursey Castle (also called Lehinch Castle; near Clara), which is named for Kilcoursey townland (Irish Cill Chuairsí, "Cuairseach's church").

 Location

 Kilcoursey barony is located in north County Offaly, south of the Gageborough River.

 History

-The Ó Sionnaigh (later Fox) O'Catharniagh (O'Carney) clan were chiefs in Kilcoursey, referred to as Muinter Tadgain, which also included Clonlonan barony in Westmeath. Ó Cearnaigh (Kearney), princes of Tethbae (Westmeath), are of this branch.
-The Mac Amhlaigh (MacAuley) sept are also cited as holding a portion of this barony.
+The Sionnach/Ó Sionnaigh (Fox) clan were chiefs in Kilcoursey, referred to as Muinter Tadgain, which also included Clonlonan barony in Westmeath.
+They were kings of Tethbae (Westmeath) before they surrendered it during the Tudor conquest of Ireland.